ansys/pyprimemesh/doc/source/getting_started/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 **Note:**
-You should have write access to the repository orshould be a members of the Ansys organization.
+You should have write access to the repository or should be a members of the Ansys organization.

 After installing Docker on your machine, follow these steps to download the Linux Docker container for the PyPrimeMesh service and install this image.

-1. Download the Docker image from the PyPrimeMesh repository on GitHub using your GitHub credentials.
+1. Download the Docker image from the `PyPrimeMesh repository <https://github.com/ansys/pyprimemesh>`_ on GitHub using your GitHub credentials.
 2. Use a GitHub personal access token with permission for reading packages to authorize Docker to access the PyPrimeMesh repository.
-   For more information, see Managing your personal access tokens in the GitHub documentation.
+For more information, see `Managing your personal access tokens <https://docs.github.com/en/authentication/keeping-your-account-and-data-     secure/managing-your-personal-access-tokens>`_ in the GitHub documentation.
 3. Save the token to a file using this command:

    .. code-block:: python